quixio/quix-streams-dotnet/docs/state-management.md

 ## Using State storage directly

-To use the library’s state management feature, create an instance of `LocalFileStorage` or `InMemoryStorage`, and then use the available methods on the instance to manipulate the state as needed.
+To use the library’s state management feature, create an instance of `RocksDbStorage` or `InMemoryStorage`, and then use the available methods on the instance to manipulate the state as needed.
 For example:

 C\# supports two ways to call the Storage API.